 - Just like your instruments, not all of our medications and monitors are readily available to us at all times.
 Be patient.
 We will get that special antibiotic, blood product, etc. in due time.

 - Our procedures sometimes take more time than expected, but we’re always pushing ourselves to be as fast as (safely) possible.
 If it takes 30 minutes to do an arterial line or thoracic epidural, it’s not because I’m slacking or incompetent.
 Some patients just present a technical challenge!
-By the same token, when you inadvertently nick the large bowel or aorta, I understand that you’ll need time to repair it.
+By the same token, when you inadvertently nick the aorta or spend four hours doing a MitraClip, I understand.
 Respect for each other’s time goes both ways.

 - The operating room is a collegial environment filled with individuals from various backgrounds – physicians, nurses, PAs, perfusionists, etc. Listen to the input of ALL team members as you steer the ship.
 Some of the best surgeons I’ve worked with show incredible humility when they admit a lack of knowledge, ask for relevant input from others, and seek help!
 By the same token, I don’t tell you what instrument to use, so don’t dictate how I should be addressing lab values, urine output, the airway, etc. Let’s reach a consensus about what to do as a team!